Thales in Greece

-In civil markets, Thales has supplied much of the country's air traffic control systems as well as signalling systems for the mainline rail network and supervision and communication systems for the Athens metro.
+In civil markets, Thales has supplied much of the country's air traffic control systems.

 Thales is playing an active role in the development of the Greek defence industry through a network of local SMEs and participates in European Programs in cooperation with Greek Universities and Research Centers.

 In addition, Thales is an active member of a number of local industry organisations, including SEV (Hellenic Federation of Enterprises), HASDIG (Hellenic Aerospace & Defence Industries Group), SEKPY (Association of Hellenic Defence Manufacturers) and EVIDITE (Greek Space Association) and member of si-Cluster (Space Cluster).
 The company is also an accredited supplier of defence systems to the Greek Ministry of Defence.

 Thales is a long-standing partner of the Hellenic Air Force, Hellenic Navy and Hellenic Army.

 In the Air domain, Greece announced a historic order of 18 Rafale aircraft in January 2021, becoming the first European customer of the Rafale team.
 Thales is responsible for the combat systems, radar and electronics of the aircraft.